kul-fgfpgwas/rep-cookbook/README.md

 ```

-Some clades may present many polytomies - These can be resolved constructing trees based on the 16S rRNA gene sequences from RDP database.
+Some clades may present many polytomies.
+These can be resolved constructing trees based on the 16S rRNA gene sequences from RDP database.

-Genus and next higher taxonomic levels are represented in dichotomies when they should be inclusive in a single branch.

-#### 2 - Retrieve information on the loci counts
+#### Retrieve information on the loci counts and heritability

 These can be obtained from the SigLocusCount table.
 ```
 for tax in `cat all_taxa.txt`